 NURS 466 (CMAS 466) Systems and Community Responses - 3 SH (3,0) An exploration of the multidisciplinary response to child maltreatment.
-Prerequisite: CMAS 258 or HDFS 258 or SOC 258
+Recommended Prep: CMAS 258

 NURS 468 Client Education Strategies for Nurses and Other Health Care Providers - 3 SH (3,0) Explores current and emerging roles of client education in the knowledge era.
-Recommended Prep: PSYCH 100 or SOC 1 or HDFS 129; 300-level standing or approval of the program
+Recommended Prep: PSYCH 100 or SOC 1 or HDFS 129